 Given that the eye expects to see pale skin on the scalp (a look at Trump’s relatively white neck is a clear indication that his rather orange face is the result of some kind of tanning treatment, so his scalp would naturally be much paler), it could easily be that this glimpse of white hair looks like a large bald patch.

 Furthermore, the genetic condition Male Pattern Baldness does not normally extend to the back of the head, which is where the “baldness” in the video is most evident.
 As millions of men around the world will attest, it is something that blights the crown, the top of the head and hairline.
 While the hair on Trump’s head does seem thinner in places, this could be put down to the fact that he is now 71 years old; as a general rule, everyone’s hair thins with old-age.
 Additionally, the rigours of stress and the notoriously bad diet of junk food that he eats mean that the President is unlikely to be giving his scalp the key nutrients it needs for healthy hair growth.

 Hair loss can be treated

-Genetic hair thinning can be addressed with a tailored male pattern hair loss treatment course, which is usually based around two clinically-proven drugs – the aforementioned finasteride 1mg and minoxidil.
-At Belgravia, a personalised approach ensures that each client receives the most appropriate treatment for their lifestyle, medical history and pattern of shedding.
-Furthermore, the established drugs are bolstered with additional non-pharmaceutical hair growth boosters which are designed to nourish the follicles from within, and to stimulate them using low level laser therapy.
+Genetic hair thinning can be addressed with a male pattern hair loss treatment course, which is usually based around one or both of the only two clinically-proven drugs for androgenetic alopecia – the aforementioned finasteride 1mg, and high strength minoxidil.
+Furthermore, these can be augmented with additional non-pharmaceutical hair growth supporting products which are include a range of innovations designed to nourish the follicles and stimulate them.